Facial recognition system: Data protection

 In 2010, Peru passed the Law for Personal Data Protection, which defines biometric information that can be used to identify an individual as sensitive data.
-In 2012, Colombia passed a comprehensive Data Protection Law which defines biometric data as senstivite information.
+In 2012, Colombia passed a comprehensive Data Protection Law which defines biometric data as sensitive information.
 According to Article 9(1) of the EU's 2016 General Data Protection Regulation (GDPR) the processing of biometric data for the purpose of "uniquely identifying a natural person" is sensitive and the facial recognition data processed in this way becomes sensitive personal data.
 In response to the GDPR passing into the law of EU member states, EU based researchers voiced concern that if they were required under the GDPR to obtain individual's consent for the processing of their facial recognition data, a face database on the scale of MegaFace could never be established again.
 In September 2019 the Swedish Data Protection Authority (DPA) issued its first ever financial penalty for a violation of the EU's General Data Protection Regulation (GDPR) against a school that was using the technology to replace time-consuming roll calls during class.
 The DPA found that the school illegally obtained the biometric data of its students without completing an impact assessment.
 In addition the school did not make the DPA aware of the pilot scheme.
 A 200,000 SEK fine (€19,000/$21,000) was issued.

 In the United States of America several U.S. states have passed laws to protect the privacy of biometric data.
 Examples include the Illinois Biometric Information Privacy Act (BIPA) and the California Consumer Privacy Act (CCPA).
 In March 2020 California residents filed a class action against Clearview AI, alleging that the company had illegally collected biometric data online and with the help of face recognition technology built up a database of biometric data which was sold to companies and police forces.
 At the time Clearview AI already faced two lawsuits under BIPA and an investigation by the Privacy Commissioner of Canada for compliance with the Personal Information Protection and Electronic Documents Act (PIPEDA).